-The Board of Governors decided that a Bursary Fund in Jayne’s name would be a fitting tribute to acknowledge her outstanding contribution and service to the School.
+In 2015, the Board of Governors decided that a Bursary Fund in Jayne’s name would be a fitting tribute to acknowledge her outstanding contribution and service to the School.
 This award has now become Jayne’s lasting legacy to the school, as she sadly passed away in 2018.

 We encourage students to become independent, enquiring young women, who forge lasting relationships, achieve academic success and become positive influences in the world they will enter.

 There is no typical ‘Woldingham girl’.
 We accept applications from girls of all faiths and recruit for diversity; we thrive on the fusion of cultures and backgrounds that enable us to flourish.
 The School is the thread that connects these vibrant, committed and thoughtful girls.

 – The Jayne Triffitt Bursary Fund will provide an Entry Bursary awarded at Year 7 which will offer a 100% bursary of day fees from entry at age 11 through to Upper Sixth.